HustLion/SeetaFaceEngine/README.md

 # Contact Info

-If you have any problem on SeetaFace Engine, please contact us by sending email to SeetaFace@vipl.ict.ac.cn.
+If you have any problem on SeetaFace Engine, please contact us by sending an email to SeetaFace@vipl.ict.ac.cn.

-# Other Documentation
+# Detailed Documentation

 * [SeetaFace Detection](./FaceDetection/README.md)
 * [SeetaFace Alignment](./FaceAlignment/README.md)